baweaver/valor/README.md

 # Valor

 Take a Ruby Hash and transform it into the makings of a Virtus Model class.

+Check out Virtus if you haven't yet: https://github.com/solnic/virtus

 ## How to